mailsquad/website/generator/en/content/features/index.md

                     </div>
                     <h3>OPENS AND CLICKS</h3>
                 </div>
-                <p>Know who opens and on what link they click.
-Get a detailed activity report for each subscriber.</p>
+                <p>Know who opens and on what link they click with a detailed activity report for each subscriber.</p>
             </div>
             <div class="col-sm-4">
                 <div>